SemenovaLiza/pets_charity_fund/README.md

-# QRKot
+# Charity fund for pets
-A training project of the application API for the QRKot Cat Charitable Foundation.
+A training project of the application API for the Charitable Foundation.
 Its purpose is to collect and distribute donations among various charity projects.
 ## Technologies
 - [Python](https://www.python.org/)
 - [FastAPI](https://fastapi.tiangolo.com/)